Manne-Vikas07/Plant-Leaf-Disease-Detection-Using-VGG-19/README.md

 **Dataset**

-We used the PlantVillage Dataset, which contains leaf images from 14 plant species with 38 different diseases.
+We used the Plantdisease Dataset, which contains leaf images from 14 plant species with 38 different diseases.
 Each image is standardized to 224x224 pixels.

 DATASET LINK:https://www.kaggle.com/datasets/emmarex/plantdisease/data
 ![Screenshot (5)](https://github.com/user-attachments/assets/4d1c13eb-cf1f-43d4-9787-105395869a9f)